HorizonBeckons/undermount-ac-esphome-thermostat/static/index.md

 > **Disclaimer:** The Software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
 In no event shall the author be liable for any claim, damages, or other liability arising from the use of the Software.
 This project is **not** associated or endorsed by Undermount AC.

+> If you wish to review the code or have a more technical understanding of the design click the GitHub link at the top of the page.

 ## Main Features

 * Control your Undermount AC via Home Assistant